music-encoding/guidelines/_guidelines-v4/04-cmn/01-cmnintro.md

 sectionid: "cmnintro"
 ---

-{% include version-warning %}

-This is a placeholder that needs to be filled.
+This chapter is supposed to frame the repertoire target by the module, i.e. what is Common Music Notation?